Skip to main content Skip to search

 Presented by: Kevin Suckiel — M.S. in Cybersecurity

-Research Presentation: Capture the Flag Presented by: Kevin Suckiel Abstract: In a classroom environment, technical skills can sometimes be overshadowed by theoretical knowledge.
-Capture the flag (CTF) events remove those barriers by allowing students to use any tools in their arsenal to complete challenges related to the subject matter.
+Research Presentation: In the classroom, technical skills can sometimes be overshadowed by theoretical knowledge.
+Capture the Flag (CTF) events remove those barriers by allowing students to use any tools in their arsenal to complete challenges related to the subject matter.
 CTF challenges range in difficulty and give students a snapshot of problems they may face in the real world.
 To test the effectiveness of CTF events in facilitating cybersecurity skills development, 40 students were asked to participate in CTF events across several categories.
 The outcome, based on student feedback, suggests that students learned more when engaged with CTF events and felt better prepared to handle real-life cybersecurity opportunities and challenges.

 Financial Impact of Cyclones on U.S. Real Estate Sector